Myralllka/UCU_python_battleship/README.md

 ./main.py
 ```
 ## Remarks:
-You need to have allready installed python3 interpretator to start this game.
+You need to have already installed python3 interpreter to start this game.